-In my post about why I joined ZYIA Active, I outline some pretty specific differences between Beachbody and ZYIA as companies and their structures/products.
+In my post about why I joined ZYIA Active initially, I outline some pretty specific differences between Beachbody and ZYIA as companies and their structures/products.

 I truly believe that ZYIA could be a good option for some people, but in the end, you need to find your fit and figure out how running a business like this works for you.

-The Truth About ZYIA (From A Former Rep)
+The Truth About ZYIA (From A New Rep)

 Let me start by saying that I’m all about being authentic and true to oneself.
 Many of the reasons I left ZYIA are very personal.

-But some are major business flaws that I just couldn’t get past.
-Others are moral, big-picture issues I just couldn’t jive with.
+At first, there were some business issues that I just couldn’t get past.
+Others are silly issues I just couldn’t jive with at the time.

 Why I Joined The ZYIA MLM To Begin With

-You’d think I’d learn my lesson after failing miserably in the world of Beachbody, but I knew ZYIA was a little different.
-I think that’s what got me.
+You’d think I’d learn my lesson after failing miserably in the world of Beachbody, but I knew ZYIA was different.

 Honestly, I was looking for an easy product to sell that would align well with my blog.
 I’m a personal trainer and fitness blogger – but I knew that Beachbody was super overdone.